We’re transforming our Lamoni campus undergraduate tuition for 2024-25 to $19,950.

 This course allows students to explore contemporary topics in physical therapy practice, professional formation, and preparedness for entry to practice by integrating prior knowledge with evidence on selected topic.
 Students will work with assigned faculty to develop a learning contract of autonomous study and products of this study sufficient to meet course hour requirements.
 Students must have a signed learning contract before beginning coursework.
 Course graded as pass/ fail.
 May be taken in any semester of the second program year.
 Prerequisite: Successful completion of all prior DPT coursework

-DPTP9711 Capstone I - 1 s.h.
+DPTP9711 Capstone - 2 s.h.

-This is the second of two courses that integrate and apply cumulative knowledge gained from all previous didactic courses and clinical internship experiences.
-Students will continue their reflective practice in three principal areas; integration of content learned throughout the curriculum, direct application relative to patients managed in the clinical experiences, and professional growth to prepare for practice.
+This course integrates and applies cumulative knowledge gained from all previous didactic courses and clinical internship experiences.
+Throughout this course, students engage in reflective practice in three principal areas including integration of content learned throughout the curriculum, direct application relative to patients managed in the clinical experiences, and professional growth to prepare for practice.
 Students will compile this reflection into a format that demonstrates their professional formation and articulates how they will uphold the 8 core values for physical therapists as they move into practice.
-Students will take a comprehensive exam simulating the National Physical Therapy Licensure Examination.
+Students develop and implement a study plan to prepare for taking a simulated National Physical Therapy License Exam just prior to graduation.
 Use of lifelong learner skills is expected.
-Prerequisite: Successful completion of Trimester 5 courses
+Prerequisite: Successful completion of Trimester 5 courses.

 • Academic Calendar - Class of 2025 (Subject to change)